marcoantonioni/daffy/daffydoc/docs/Markets.md

 </style>

 ## **What Are Market Leads?**
+Market leads are your main contact for Daffy demos, engagement requests, proof of concepts, and troubleshooting.
+Our team can help with demos and presentations to explain Daffy to customers, business partners, or internal IBMers.
+We also provide support for upcoming customer proof of concepts that require Daffy personnel.

-Market leads are your main contact for troubleshooting.
-If you run into any problems, please run `#!bash /data/daffy/tools.sh --mustGather` to gather your logs in a Tar file.
+For troubleshooting support, please run `#!bash /data/daffy/tools.sh --mustGather` to gather your logs in a Tar file.
 Post a message explaining the issue to the #daffy-user-group Slack channel in the Americas Technical Sales workspace and make sure to include @market_lead_name and attach the Tar file.

 You can find the point of contact for your market in the following list.
+Alternatively you can [click on this link to fill out a request form](https://w3.ibm.com/w3publisher/daffy/request-forms), and our team will contact you.

 ## **Financial Market Leads**
 <div class="market-grid">